 - N3647 Person-centred Palliative and End of Life Care into Practice - Work-based Learning (WBL) (20 credits)

 NB The modules listed here are correct at time of posting (April 2023) but may differ slightly to those offered in 2023/2024.
 Please check back here for any updates.

 Graduate Certificate in Palliative Care: Entry requirements and application information

 All applicants must:

-- be registered health or social care practitioners with the appropriate authority or have evidence of health/ social care qualifications and
+- be registered health or social care practitioners with the appropriate professional body

 - have responsibility for patients and families in the palliative care phase of illness.